Professional Bull Riders: Highest bull score

 Even though riders receive no score if they buck off their bulls before the required eight seconds, bulls receive scores for every outing, with the perfect bull score being 50 points.
 For several years, the highest bull score in PBR history was 49 points, which was achieved twice; the first time being in 2000 when Hercules (owned by Flying U / Rosser Rodeo) bucked off Gilbert Carrillo at the Bud Light Cup event in Portland, Oregon, and again when Hammer (owned by Tony Sharp and Zaunbrecher) bucked off Cory Rasch at the 2003 Built Ford Tough Series event in Uncasville, Connecticut.

 In 2024, the record for highest bull score in PBR history was broken when Man Hater bucked off Sage Kimzey at the Camping World Team Series event in Kansas City, Missouri, and was scored 49.5 points.

 All-time money earners

 The all-time moneys show off the PBR's claim that they have changed bull riding into a real sport that does more than just pay the riders' fees.
-PBR bull riders make a true living, and some are millionaires several times over.
-Three-time world champion José Vitor Leme has earned the most money of any PBR bull rider at over $8.3 million.
+Three-time world champion José Vitor Leme has earned the most money of any PBR bull rider at over $8.4 million.
 He is followed by two-time world champion J.B.
 Mauney at over $7.4 million.
 In third place is three-time world champion Silvano Alves at over $6.7 million.
 They are followed by fellow world champions Guilherme Marchi with over $5.3 million and Justin McBride with over $5.1 million.